eformsignen/eformsignen.github.io/help/chapter9.rst

 **Basic template types (select from Mail or SMS)**
 ---------------------------------------------------

+   - **Document forwarded:** Notification sent to recipients when the document is completed.
+   - **Need to view:** Viewing request notification sent to the viewer.
-- Notification for document completion
+   - **Document completion (CC'd):** Notification sent to a CC recipient when the document is completed.
+   - **Document CC'd:** Notification sent to the CC recipient when they are added to the document.
-- Notification for document rejection
+   - **Document status:** Notification sent to the designated recipients based on the document status.
-- Notification for document status
+   - **Document completion:** Notification sent to designated recipients when the document is completed.
+   - **Document rejection:** Notification sent to the sender when the document is rejected by the recipient.
-- Notification for review and sign
+   - **Review and sign:**  Notification sent to the participants and reviewers of the document.

 .. tip::